 Actual 2001-02 receipts of \$8.175 billion reflect a decline of 2 percent in the continuing Sales Tax base, the loss of \$40 million from Empire Zones legislation, and the first full year impact of legislation enacted in 2000.
+Empire Zones legislation provides a sales and use tax exemption for property and services used or consumed by qualifying businesses located in Empire Zones.
+Empire Zones are geographic areas created to assist in economic development authorized by the Legislature and designated by the Empire State Development Corporation.
+Eight new Empire Zones were added effective March 1, 2002 and six new Empire Zones were added effective May 29, 2002.
 The attacks on the World Trade Center resulted in revenue losses due to destroyed and shuttered businesses, and sharp declines in tourism spending.
 Business equipment purchases rose after the attack, which partially offset some of the negative impact on receipts.

-Actual 2002-03 receipts of \$8.434 billion reflect an increase of 2.8 percent in the continuing Sales Tax base, the loss of \$6.8 million from Empire Zones legislation, the loss of \$10 million from Liberty Zones legislation, the gain of \$6 million from pre-paid Sales Tax on cigarettes, and the gain of \$32 million from the lower EFT threshold.
+Actual 2002-03 receipts of \$8.434 billion reflect an increase of 2.8 percent in the continuing Sales Tax base, losses of \$6.8 million from Empire Zones legislation and \$10 million from Liberty Zones legislation and gains of \$6 million from pre-paid Sales Tax on cigarettes and \$32 million from the lower EFT threshold.
+Liberty Zones legislation enacted in 2002 exempted most sales of tangible personal property and certain other items made in the New York City Liberty and Resurgence Zones and priced under \$500 from the State's 4 percent sales and use tax for the three-day periods June 9 through June 11, 2002, July 9 through July 11, 2002, and August 20 through August 22, 2002.

 Actual 2003-04 receipts of \$9.508 billion reflect an increase of 4.5 percent in the continuing Sales Tax base and changes to the tax law.
-The 2003-04 Enacted Budget temporarily eliminated the exemption for items of clothing and shoes priced under \$110 and replaced it with an exemption for items of clothing and footwear priced under \$110 that was effective during two separate weeks in 2003-04.
-This legislation increased receipts by an estimated \$441 million in 2003-04.
-The 2003-04 Enacted Budget also included a quarter percent Sales Tax surcharge which increased receipts by an estimated \$428 million in 2003-04, all of which was directed to the General Fund.
+The 2003-04 Enacted Budget temporarily eliminated the exemption for items of clothing and shoes priced under \$110 and replaced it with an exemption for items of clothing and footwear priced under \$110 that was effective during two separate weeks in 2003-04, increasing receipts by an estimated \$441 million.
+The 2003-04 Enacted Budget also included a quarter percent Sales Tax surcharge which increased receipts by an estimated \$428 million, all of which was directed to the General Fund, and included the New York City cigarette excise tax of \$1.50 per pack in the State and local sales tax bases.

 Actual 2004-05 receipts of \$10.587 billion reflect an increase of 6.8 percent in the continuing Sales Tax base as well as tax law changes.
 The 2004-05 Enacted Budget temporarily eliminated the exemption for items of clothing and shoes priced under \$110 due to resume on June 1, 2004 with an exemption for items of clothing and footwear priced under \$110 during two separate weeks in 2004-05.
-This legislation increased receipts by an estimated \$483 million in 2004-05.
+This legislation increased receipts by an estimated \$483 million.
+Other 2004-05 legislation required contractors, subcontractors and their affiliates who make deliveries of taxable services or tangible personal property valued at more than \$300,000 to New York locations to register as Sales Tax vendors.

 Actual 2005-06 receipts of \$10.592 billion reflect an increase of 5.3 percent in the continuing Sales Tax base.
 The 2005-06 Enacted Budget temporarily eliminated the exemption for items of clothing and footwear priced under \$110 and replaced it with an exemption for items of clothing and footwear priced under \$110 that was effective during two separate weeks in 2005-06.
-This legislation is estimated to have generated about \$476 million in additional revenue in 2005-06.
+This legislation is estimated to have generated about \$476 million in additional revenue.